 1. Learn What Spread Betting Is And How It Works

 Spread betting allows you to profit in rising and falling markets, providing unique trading opportunities compared to traditional investing.
 To profit with a spread bet, you stake how much you wish to risk per point, multiplied by the number of points the market moves in your direction (or against you).

-2. Build A Robust Trading Strategy
+2. Create A Structured Trading Plan

 A decent trading strategy allows you to follow rules to find new trading opportunities that you know can generate results, adding confidence to execute the ideas.
 With a trading strategy prepared, you can repeat the exact steps each time you find a potential idea and know how to execute and manage the trade.
 This makes betting easier, as the hard work is already done.
 You just have to follow the strategy each time to find successful trades.

 Additionally, if you lose a trade, you can revert to the strategy and see where you may have gone wrong.
 This brings accountability to your trading, a trait you must have if you want to be successful.
 With that said, sometimes trades can be lost when they are out of your control, like a major event that can affect the whole market.

 4. Decide What Instrument And Market To Spread Bet